 - Monthly meetings offer a chance to discuss each group’s projects, opportunities, successes and failures.
 They are held before each month’s GSC meeting so that the GSC Reps can report on graduate projects, questions, and concerns.

-- Bulletins will be posted to the graduate student listserv after each GSC meeting in order to provide updates on policies, opportunities, and upcoming events.
+- Updates will be sent to the graduate student listserv in order to provide new information on policies, opportunities, and upcoming events.

 - Reli Roundtables will be organized by each GSOC member in order to diversify their subject matters and attendees.

 Elections will be held regularly to preserve openness and transparency among the organizations.
 Each GSOC position will be chosen by a general election open to current graduate students; the formation of a new GSOC position will also require graduate student approval by election.
 In order to link elections with faculty oversight, the GSC Representatives are charged with organizing elections, though nominations and term lengths are determined by each group’s charter.